JasmineGarland/SIRSINDy_Tutorial/README.md

 - Differences in discreate and continous SINDy.
 - Sensitivity of inital conditions.
 - Effects of changing the sparsity knob.
-- How key parameters such as birthrate and how long an individual is for, impact the overall results.
+- How key parameters such as birthrate and how long an individual is infectious for, impact the overall results.
 - The impacts of noise on the data.